merative/acd-containers/src/pages/security/gdpr-considerations.md

 Configuration data of deployed cartridges are persisted in the storage configured for the deployed product.
 Configuration metadata may also reside in the logs collected by pods within the deployment.

-### Personal data used for online contact with IBM
+### Personal data used for online contact with Merative

-Annotator for Clinical Data Container Edition clients can submit online comments/feedback requests to contact IBM about Annotator for Clinical Data Container Edition in a variety of ways, primarily:
+Annotator for Clinical Data Container Edition clients can submit online comments/feedback requests to contact Merative about Annotator for Clinical Data Container Edition in a variety of ways, primarily:

 - Public issue reporting and feature suggestions via Annotator for Clinical Data Container Edition Git Hub portal
-- Private issue reporting via IBM Support
+- Private issue reporting via Merative Support

 Typically, only the client name and email address are used to enable personal replies for the subject of the contact.
-The use of personal data conforms to the [IBM Online Privacy Statement](https://www.ibm.com/privacy/us/en/).
+The use of personal data conforms to the [Merative Privacy Policy](https://www.merative.com/privacy).